Category Archives: United Kingdom

 There are also many of the usual museum type exhibits.
 It was particularly interesting to see the exhibit on the burial of the Roman woman found at Spitalfields.

 Most of what is excavated does not survive the process for numerous reasons, however in one case the remains of Roman temple has been preserved deep underground – the London Mithraeum.
-Located beneath Bloombergs European headquarters in the heart of the city is the well preserved and intriguing site of a temple dedicated to the eastern god Mithras.
+Located beneath Bloombergs European headquarters in the heart of the city is a well preserved and intriguing temple site dedicated to the eastern god Mithras.

 The experience is immersive – the visitor stands in a darkened room, surrounded by the sounds of the temple as it may have been, judicious use of lighting draws your attention to various spaces.
 Each session is timed and numbers limited (booking is essential but free).
 This allows for an unhurried and unharried visit of the mithraeum – evoking an atmosphere of quiet contemplation, similar to that felt when visiting a church.